stampedethegoat/dd-docs/content/agent/network.md

             ...
         ]
     },
-    "apm": {...},                       // <-- same structure as "agents" but IPs used for the APM agent data "logs": {...},                      // <-- same for the logs agent data "process": {...},                   // <-- same for the process agent data "api": {...},                       // <-- not relevant for agent traffic (submitting data via API) "webhooks": {...}                   // <-- not relevant for agent traffic (Datadog source IPs delivering webhooks) }
+    "apm"      : {...},                 // <-- same structure as "agents" but IPs used for the APM agent data "logs"     : {...},                 // <-- same for the logs agent data "process"  : {...},                 // <-- same for the process agent data
+    "api"      : {...},                 // <-- not relevant for agent traffic (submitting data via API) "webhooks" : {...}                  // <-- not relevant for agent traffic (Datadog source IPs delivering webhooks) }
 ```